orbitalquark/scintillua/README.md

 ## Contribute

 Scintillua is [open source][].
 Feel free to submit new lexers, report bugs, ask for help, and discuss features.
-You can also contact me personally (orbitalquark.att.triplequasar.com).
+You can also contact me personally (orbitalquark att triplequasar.com).
 Thanks to [everyone][] who has contributed.

 [open source]: https://github.com/orbitalquark/scintillua